 Name at birth: Marion Michael Morrison

 John Wayne is one of the genuine icons of 20th-century American film.
 Famed as a star of westerns, especially the westerns of director John Ford, "The Duke" also played cops and soldiers with regularity.
-No matter what the role, Wayne nearly always played the same character: a big, tough, but sentimental hero who talked straight and met the bad guys head on.
+No matter what the role, Wayne nearly always played the same character: a big, tough but sentimental hero who talked straight and met the bad guys head on.
 Offscreen Wayne was considered a superpatriot and was closely associated with conservative political causes.
 His many films include classics such as Stagecoach (1939, with Wayne as the Ringo Kid), the Irish fable The Quiet Man (1952), and The Searchers (1956, with a young Natalie Wood).
-Wayne won an Oscar late in his career for his portrayal of hard-drinking marshal Rooster Cogburn in the 1969 film True Grit.
+John Wayne won an Oscar late in his career for his portrayal of hard-drinking marshal Rooster Cogburn in the 1969 film True Grit.

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.